 However, in 6 months to a year, that could be quite different.
 It all depends on the amount of buzz that Zibbet can build, and how passionate their members are about generating traffic on their own.

-The biggest reason to choose Zibbet would probably have to be their low commission rate.
-7.5% is excellent, and one of the lowest I’ve found online.
+The biggest reason to choose Zibbet would probably have to be their free starting price.
+If you have fewer than 50 works to sell, you won’t have to pay a dime.
 Coming in close second is the fact that they seem very committed to expanding the features on Zibbet, and slowly improving things even more for their artists.

 To check out Zibbet for yourself, drop by Zibbet.com or visit their blog to learn more.